pierre-vigier/Perl6-Math-Matrix/README.md

 Matrix Math Operations
 ----------------------

-Matrix math methods an full matrixes and also parts (for gaussian table operations).
+Matrix math methods on full matrices and also parts (for gaussian table operations).

 ### add